Borso d'Este

-Borso d'Este (1413 – August 20, 1471) was Duke of Ferrara, and the first Duke of Modena, which he ruled from 1450 until his death.
-He was a member of the House of Este.
+Borso d'Este (1413 – 20 August 1471) was the first Duke of Ferrara and Modena, ruling from 1450 until his death.
+A member of the House of Este, he secured his titles from both Emperor Frederick III in 1452 and Pope Paul II in 1471, strengthening the political status of the Este state.

+He is best known for his patronage of the arts and the lavish cultural life at his court in Ferrara.
+His most famous commission was the Bible of Borso d'Este, an illuminated manuscript regarded as a masterpiece of Renaissance book art.
+He supported the early Ferrarese School of painting and helped establish Ferrara as an important center of Renaissance culture in northern Italy.

 Biography

-He was an illegitimate son of Niccolò III d'Este, Marquess of Ferrara, Modena and Reggio, and his mistress Stella de' Tolomei.
-Borso succeeded his brother Leonello d'Este in the marquisate on October 1, 1450.
+He was an illegitimate son of Niccolò III d'Este, Marquess of Ferrara, Modena, and Reggio, by his mistress Stella de' Tolomei.
+Borso succeeded his half-brother Leonello d'Este as marquess on 1 October 1450.

-On May 18, 1452 he received confirmation over his fiefs, as Duke, by Emperor Frederick III.
-On April 12, 1471, in St. Peter's Basilica, he was also appointed as Duke of Ferrara by Pope Paul II.
+On 18 May 1452 he received confirmation over his fiefs, as Duke, by Emperor Frederick III.
+On 12 April 1471, in St. Peter's Basilica, he was also appointed as Duke of Ferrara by Pope Paul II.

 Borso followed an expansionist policy for his state, and one of ennobling for his family.
 He was generally allied with the Republic of Venice, and enemy both to Francesco I Sforza and the Medici family.
 These rivalries led to the indecisive Battle of Molinella.
 He was in general appreciated by his subjects.
 One cause of grievance was his project to build a mountain from scratch in 1471 – a folly he was later forced to abandon.

 Borso's court was the center of the so-called Ferrarese school of painting, whose members include Francesco del Cossa, Ercole dei Roberti and Cosimo Tura.
 Their most important commission during Borso's rule were the frescoes in the Palazzo Schifanoia and the Borso D'Este Bible.
-He also protected numerous musicians, including Pietrobono del Chitarrino, Niccolò Todesco e Blasio Montolino.